 Post-Laminectomy Syndrome Treatment

 Treatment for post-laminectomy syndrome varies based on the patient.
 Painkillers or other prescription medications are the most common treatment method for post-laminectomy syndrome.
 Some doctors prescribe morphine-based painkillers for patients to control their pain.
 Patients who take these medications are monitored to ensure they do not become dependent on them.
 Physical therapy is another treatment option that is frequently used in post-laminectomy syndrome treatment.
 Physical therapists can help people with post-laminectomy syndrome regain mobility and relieve pain within their bodies.
 Some specialist therapies, such as epidural nerve blocks, may help treat pain on a long term basis.

 Schedule a Consultation to Discuss Treating Post-Laminectomy Syndrome

 If you are experiencing chronic post-surgical pain after back or neck surgery, you may be suffering from post-laminectomy syndrome.
-Dr. Robert S. Marks and our team of highly trained medical personnel are familiar with this condition and are prepared to help you get back to living a pain-free life.
+Dr. Robert S. Marks, Dr. Sauman A. Rafii, and our team of highly trained medical personnel are familiar with this condition and are prepared to help you get back to living a pain-free life.
 A thorough evaluation and diagnostic testing will help to identify the underlying problem and the best way to go about treating your particular symptoms.
 Please give our office a call today at (512) 981-7246 to request an appointment to discuss post-laminectomy syndrome treatment in Austin.
 You can also get started by requesting an appointment online.